 Low Voltage Cable Technician Salary by City (2026)

 Pull, terminate, and test structured cabling for white space and support spaces.
-Browse salary data across 202 data center markets — sorted by highest median pay.
+Browse annual base / typical-earnings estimates across 207 data center markets — sorted by highest median pay.

 Low Voltage Cable Technician Salary by City (2026)

-Compare pay ranges, median salaries, and demand levels in top U.S. data center markets.
+Compare localized base-pay ranges, median typical earnings, and demand levels in top U.S. data center markets.

 Get your personalized career plan